SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

         (i.e. 1-D) coordinates.
 These include all header elements defining vertical and time coordinate values, and also more specialised factors such as ensemble number and pseudo-level.
-    *   Other metadata encoded on the cube in a variety of other forms, such as the cube 'name' and 'units' properties, attribute values and cell methods.
+    *   Other metadata is encoded on the cube in a variety of other forms, such as the cube 'name' and 'units' properties, attribute values and cell methods.

 #.
 Lastly, Iris attempts to merge the raw cubes into higher-dimensional ones
-    (using :meth:`~iris.cube.CubeList.merge`):  This combines raw cubes with different values of a scalar coordinate to produce a higher-dimensional cube with the values arranged in a new vector coordinate.
+    (using :meth:`~iris.cube.CubeList.merge`):  This combines raw cubes with different values of a scalar coordinate to produce a higher-dimensional cube with the values contained in a new vector coordinate.
 Where possible, the new vector coordinate is also a *dimension* coordinate, describing the new dimension.
     Apart from the original 2 horizontal dimensions, all cube dimensions and